 If you use multiple platforms for social commerce, it is essential that you have to ensure consistency across these channels.
-You should have a coherent brand image and message, similar content and the same customer approach.
-It can use helo you avoid to make customers confused.
+You should have a coherent brand image and message, similar content, and the same customer approach.
+It can help you avoid making customers confused.

 Itzy Ritzy is a baby brand that focuses on selling baby products such as toys, clothes, etc. They know their target customers are moms, so they use lifestyle marketing to connect with customers.

 Major every picture of Itzy Ritzy features shoppable products so that customers can shop directly from the photo.
 Moreover, Itzy Ritzy also has its hashtag for better use of User-generated content.

 No longer strange to everyone, especially make-up lovers, Sephora is a retailer of beauty and make-up products.

 To keep up with the times and trends, Sephora has used social commerce and divided its products into different categories or collections for easier finding.